danielsauter/rapid-android-development/networking.md

 ###Run the App
 Let’s run the sketch on the PC in Java mode.
 The display window starts up on the desktop, and we can now move the mouse in the window to send OSC messages containing mouse info to the Android.
 On the Android screen we see the horizontal and vertical position of the mouse update and the mouse button state change.
 Changing the orientation of the Android device gives us a range of accelerometer values, which we can observe on the desktop screen.
 Value updates seem to occur instantaneously.
-There is no perceivable lag time, and while we are certainly only sending a few values, it gives us an idea about the bandwidth Wi-Fi has to offer&—a highly interactive setup.
+There is no perceivable lag time, and while we are certainly only sending a few values, it gives us an idea about the bandwidth Wi-Fi has to offer—a highly interactive setup.

 If communication fails, make sure you’ve adjusted `remoteAddress` in the Android sketch to match the IP address of your desktop PC.
 It’s close to impossible that your Wi-Fi router assigned the same IPs used in the example sketches here.
 And while you are at it, go ahead and also check that the port number matches on both sides.
 The IP address must be correct, and port numbers must match to exchange data successfully.

 Let’s note that when we use OSC networking, it won’t complain if there is no other device to talk to.
 The connection sits and waits until another device enters the conversation on port `12000`.
 Likewise, OSC doesn’t throw a networking error when a device leaves the conversation; it can also reconnect at any time.
-This is another great feature of the OSC communication protocol, whether we use it on the Android or the desktop&—a robust connection process combined with a straightforward method to send messages containing different data types.
+This is another great feature of the OSC communication protocol, whether we use it on the Android or the desktop—a robust connection process combined with a straightforward method to send messages containing different data types.

 In terms of networking across devices, this is a major milestone we can continue to build on.
 It’s a small step for us to change the values we’ve sent via OSC to take on different new tasks.
 So for the next project, we’ll use [Networking/WiFiDataExchangeAndroid/WiFiDataExchangeAndroid.pde](../networking.html#codenetworkingwifidataexchangeandroidwifidataexchangeandroidpde) to create a drawing canvas that the Android and the PC can share.